jsubei/IRDTunaAtlas/README.md

 - *[Indicator I10 : Size frequencies by decade](https://github.com/jsubei/IRDTunaAtlas/wiki/Indicator-I10-:-Size-frequencies-by-decade)*
 - *[Indicator I11 : Catches by country](https://github.com/jsubei/IRDTunaAtlas/wiki/Indicator-I11-:-Catches-by-country)*

-An example of function outputs is provided below:
+An example of function outputs is provided below (eg Indicator I3 : Catches by gear and by month):
 ![ggplot function output example](outputs/www/html/tmp/SpeciesByYearByMonthByGear/default/I3_BET_2005.png)

 Some of the SQL queries used to extract data are also shared in this github repository.